Real or not? Royals are contenders, Nolan Arenado helps MVP case

 — Los Angeles Dodgers (@Dodgers) June 18, 2017

 Interesting that Dave Roberts didn't bring in Kenley Jansen to face Votto there.
-Pedro Baez has been very good, although his 1.47 ERA overstates his dominance (he's walked 14 batters in 30 2/3 innings).
-And it's not like Roberts has been averse to using Jansen for four-out saves, as he's done that six times.
-Jansen's workload hasn't been heavy and he's so efficient he's thrown more than 15 pitches just nine times in 29 appearances.
+Pedro Baez has been very good, although his 1.47 ERA overstates his dominance (he has walked 14 batters in 30 2/3 innings).
+And it's not like Roberts has been averse to using Jansen for four-out saves, as he has done that six times.
+Jansen's workload hasn't been heavy, and he's so efficient he has thrown more than 15 pitches just nine times in 29 appearances.
 Anyway, he came on for the ninth and struck out two batters and now has 50 K's and still zero walks.

 That's pretty. 😍https://t.co/eICRPfZLhO pic.twitter.com/YkQjjlByKv